agnwinds/python/docs/sphinx/source/developer/cuda.rst

         $(NVCC) $(NVCC_FLAGS) -DCUDA_ON -I$(INCLUDE) -c $< -o $@
     endif

-    # So to compile Sirocco, we have something which looks vaguely like this.
+    # So to compile SIROCCO, we have something which looks vaguely like this.
 Note that
     # we use the CUDA_OBJECTS recipe as a requirement for the python recipe.
 This CUSOLVER_STATUS_SUCCESS
     # the CUDA source to be compiled to object code *if* NVCC is defined
     python: startup python.o $(python_objects) $(CUDA_OBJECTS)